THE REVEALING OF THE SONS OF GOD

 Because of the above passage our understanding of what Christianity is all about is due for revision.
 Perhaps it was acceptable in God’s purposes in time past for the believers to view the goal of their salvation as being that of living forever in a mansion in the spirit Paradise (Heaven).
 But this concept never has been scriptural, and now that the coming of the Lord is at hand it appears our eyes are being opened to what the Bible actually teaches.

-"In thy seed shall all the nations of the earth be blessed."
+“In your seed shall all the nations of the earth be blessed.”

 The one Seed of Abraham is the Lord Jesus Christ and those who have become part of Christ.